 Randy Alcorn's interview with Kevin Lucia, Titletrakk.com, in 2007 when Deception was published.

 Randy Alcorn is the founder of Eternal Perspective Ministries (EPM).
 Prior to 1990, when he started EPM, he served as a pastor for fourteen years.
-Randy is the bestselling author of more than 30 books (over four million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
+Randy is the bestselling author of more than 50 books (over 10 million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
 His fourteen nonfiction works include Money, Possessions and Eternity, ProLife Answers to ProChoice Arguments, In Light of Eternity, The Treasure Principle, The Grace & Truth Paradox, The Purity Principle, The Law of Rewards, Why ProLife? and Heaven.

 The father of two married daughters, Randy lives in Gresham, Oregon, with his wife and best friend, Nanci.
 They are the proud grandparents of four grandsons, Jacob, Matthew, Tyler and Jack.
 Randy enjoys hanging out with his family, biking, tennis, research and reading.